-4-H animals exhibited after the May 15 (May 16 in 2022 since the 15th falls on a weekend) State 4-H animal ID deadline at any show by anyone other than the individual whose 4-H enrollment record is connected to the ID of the animal in Indiana 4-H Online will not be eligible to be shown in the 4-H show at the Indiana State Fair.
-This term/condition does not apply to siblings, who may show each other's animals at any show during the year without jeopardizing State Faireligibility.
+4-H animals exhibited after the May 15 State 4-H animal ID deadline at any show by anyone other than the individual whose 4-H enrollment record is connected to the ID of the animal in Indiana 4-H Online will not be eligible to be shown in the 4-H show at the Indiana State Fair.
+This term/condition does not apply to siblings, who may show each other's animals at any show during the year without jeopardizing State Fair eligibility.
 4-H animals that are selected by 4-H Extension Staff or 4-H Adult Volunteers for usein supreme showmanship contests (Master Showmanship, Round Robin, etc.) may be used in those county events without jeopardizing State Fair eligibility.
 This policy applies to all 4-H animal projects.
 For animal projects without state ID deadlines, the person who enters them in the Indiana State Fair 4-H show is the equivalent of the owner of the animals.